Unboxed-Software/solana-course/content/token-program.md

 # Demo

 We’re going to create a script that interacts with instructions on the Token Program.
-We will create a Token Mint, create Token Accounts, mint tokens, transfer tokens, burn tokens, and close a Token Account.
+We will create a Token Mint, create Token Accounts, mint tokens, transfer tokens, and burn tokens.

 ### 1. Basic scaffolding